 2.5 Aim and Objectives

-The objective of this project is to investigate how a GA performance in IR, specifically the reconstruction of a binary image, is affected by the uniform recombination mechanism.
+The objective of this project is to investigate how GA performance in IR, specifically the reconstruction of a binary image, is affected by the uniform recombination mechanism.
 To compare the outcomes of each crossover mechanism, we will also use the single- and double-point crossover methods.

 This project will need to meet the following objectives: